rickshahid/SkyMedia/README.md

 * Optionally enable SMS text notification of media workflow completion status via integrated user profile management

-For screenshots of a few key application modules, take a look at https://github.com/RickShahid/SkyMedia/wiki
+For screenshots of key application modules, take a look at https://github.com/RickShahid/SkyMedia/wiki

 To enable the various capabilities listed above, the following Azure platform services are leveraged: